- Home

 K-9 Unit

 The Wheeling Police Department’s K-9 Unit currently comprises of Officer Robert Czopek and his German Shepard partner, Kane.
 Kane was born June 12, 2021 in the Czech Republic.
 Upon being selected and brought to the United States, Kane began pre-training for police work at the “TOPS for Dog Training” kennels in Grayslake.
 Kane was later teamed with Officer Czopek, who while working together completed certifications in narcotics searches, tracking, area searches, building searches, and handler protection before graduating TOPS K-9 Academy in November 2022.
-Within a month of active service Kane made his first drug bust, resulting in the seizure of a significant amount of cocaine and cash.

 Traffic Unit